sos321/Hangman/README.md

 ## Possible extensions

 -   [ ] Animating the hangman on restart
+-   [ ] Animating the hangman on hover
 -   [ ] Adding you lost / won text